xuxiong0214/BTIDBF/README.md

+# BTIDBF
-# Towards Reliable and Efficient Backdoor Trigger Inversion via Decoupling Benign Features
+This the official Pytorch implementation of our paper "[Towards Reliable and Efficient Backdoor Trigger Inversion via Decoupling Benign Features](https://openreview.net/forum?id=Tw9wemV6cb)", accepted by the ICLR 2024 (**Spotlight**).

 ## Requirements